 Net Cash Provided by Financing Activities AFG's financing activities consist primarily of transactions with annuity policyholders, issuances and retirements of long-term debt, repurchases of common stock and dividend payments.
 Net cash provided by financing activities was \$872 million for the first three months of 2016 compared to \$440 million in the first three months of 2015, an increase of \$432 million.
-Annuity receipts exceeded annuity surrenders, benefits, withdrawals and transfers by \$941 million in the first three months of 2016 compared to \$380 million in the first three months of 2016, AFG repurchased \$76 million of its Common Stock compared to \$31 million repurchased in the first three months of 2015, which accounted for a \$45 million decrease in net cash provided by financing activities in the 2016 period compared to the 2015 period.
-Financing activities also include issuances and retirements of managed investment entity liabilities, which are nonrecourse to AFG and presented separately in AFG's Balance Sheet.
-Issuances of managed investment entity liabilities exceeded retirements by \$20 million in the first three months of 2016 compared to \$99 million in the first three months of 2015, accounting for a \$79 million decrease in net cash provided by financing activities in the 2016 period compared to the 2015 period.
-See Note A - "Accounting Policies - Managed Investment Entities" to the financing activities.
+Annuity receipts exceeded annuity surrenders, benefits, withdrawals and transfers by \$941 million in the first three months of 2016 compared to \$380 million in the first three months of 2015, resulting in a \$561 million increase in net cash provided by financing activities in the 2016 period compared to the 2015 period.
+During the first three months of 2016, AFG repurchased \$76 million of its Common Stock compared to \$31 million repurchased in the first three months of 2015, which accounted for a \$45 million decrease in net cash provided by financing activities in the 2016 period compared to the 2015 period.
+Financing activities also include issuances and retirements of managed investment entity liabilities exceeded retirements by \$20 million in the first three months of 2016 compared to \$99 million in the first three months of 2015, accounting for a \$79 million decrease in net cash provided by financing activities in the 2016 period compared to the 2015 period.
+See Note A-"Accounting Policies-Managed Investment Entities" and Note H-"Managed Investment Entities" to the financial statements.